frasom/conkyrc/README.md

 The hard drive status is read using Hard Disk Sentinel.
 [HDSentinel](https://www.hdsentinel.com/) must be installed for this to work.
 The script hdhealth checks the health of the hard drive using smartctl and HDSentinel, and writes the results to a conky configuration file

+Please change USERNAME in lines 5, 8, 10, 11 with your username

 To update the HD status, the script "hdhealth" is added to root's crontab (every hour).

 ``